 Sugar and Corn Syrup in Baby Formula: Everything You Need To KnowThis post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 When you look at baby formula ingredients, one ingredient tends to stand out: sugar.
 It often looks like “corn syrup” “syrup solids” “glucose syrup” or “glucose syrup solids” — but all of those are just code words for sugar.
 Which begs the question: What is the deal with corn syrup in baby formula?
 Why is it there?
 This post will tell you everything you need to know about corn syrup in baby formula, including which formula options are the best for your baby!

 Whenever I’m buying packaged foods, I’m always looking at the ingredients to make sure there is no added sugar in whatever I’m buying.

 Which is why, I was shocked when I discovered that the majority of baby formulas out there were adding sugar to the formula!

 Why Is Sugar or Corn Syrup in Baby Formula?